mjlee177/Capstone_Fruits_Classification/README.md

 ConvNeXtBase
 ![ConvNeXtBase Acc Loss](images/ConvNeXtBase_Acc_Loss.png) ![ConvNeXtBase_Train_On Acc Loss](images/ConvNeXtBaseTrain_On_Acc_Loss.png)

-### 🍖💪👀 Backbones with Training Off/ On Insights
+#### 🍖💪📈📉👀 Backbones with Training Off/On, Loss and Accuracy Insights

-- Training Off/ On Table

- - All **median validation accuracies are higher** for the **training off** models, except Xception, which is 0.5% higher
- - This is due to the **training off models** being able to **generalize better** since they've been trained on 1,000 different categories and 14M images
- - Even with **training on** and **epochs = 50**, the EffiecientNet median validation accuracy was stuck around 20%.
-Actually, ConvNeXtBase fell victim to the same phenomenon
- - As expected, with **training on**, the training time goes up for every model.
-It takes longer to train from scratch.

-- Loss and Accuracy charts
  - You can really see the benefit of leaving **training off** from **where the validation accuracy** starts at the very first epoch.
-For **training off** (top charts), tthe whole validcation accuracy line gets a head start at a higher value.
+For **training off** (top charts), every validcation accuracy line gets a head start (epoch = 0) at a higher value.
+ - Overfitting was present in the **training on** cases
+ - As was pointed out previously, for **training on** EfficientNet and ConvNeXtBase only reached ~20% accuracies
+ - With **training on**, the Training Accuracies consistenly reached higher final values (except ConvNeXtBase), showing these models' capability to train better to the given data with **training on**
  -